Prominent Hezbollah critic killed in Lebanon | Law-Order

 Prominent Hezbollah critic killed in Lebanon

-A prominent Lebanese Shi'ite publisher who criticized the armed Hezbollah movement was shot dead in a car in southern Lebanon on Thursday, the first such killing of a high-profile activist in years.
+A prominent Lebanese Shi'ite publisher who criticised the armed Hezbollah movement was shot dead in a car in southern Lebanon on Thursday, the first such killing of a high-profile activist in years.

 A judge following the case said the body of Lokman Slim had four bullets in the head and one in the back.
 A security source said his phone was found on the side of a road.
-They said the motive remained unclear.
+They said the motive for the killing was unclear.

 Slim, who was in his late 50s, ran a research centre, made documentaries with his wife and led efforts to build an archive on Lebanon's 1975-1990 sectarian civil war.
 He spoke against what he described as the Iranian-backed, Shi'ite Muslim Hezbollah's intimidation tactics and attempts to monopolise Lebanese politics.

-His sister suggested Slim was murdered because of this.
+His sister suggested Slim had been murdered because of this.
 He was last seen after visiting a poet friend.
-His wife said he went missing overnight and did not answer his phone.
-Hezbollah did not respond to a request for comment on his death, which the French ambassador and Lebanese officials, including the president, called "an assassination".
+His wife said he had gone missing overnight.
+Hezbollah did not respond to a request for comment on his death, which the French ambassador and Lebanese officials, including the president, called an assassination.

-Amnesty International, a top U.N. diplomat in Lebanon and the EU ambassador to the country, Ralph Tarraf, all demanded an investigation.
+Human rights groups, a top U.N. diplomat in Lebanon and the European Union ambassador, Ralph Tarraf, all demanded an investigation.
 "We deplore the prevailing culture of impunity," Tarraf wrote in a tweet.
-A Lebanese press freedom centre, SKeyes, said it feared a cover-up of the crime and more attempts to eliminate "symbols of free political thought."
+A Lebanese press freedom centre, SKeyes, said it feared a cover-up of the crime and more attempts to eliminate "symbols of free political thought".

-The centre was founded after a car bomb killed journalist Samir Kassir in 2005, at a time when a series of assassinations hit Lebanon targeting critics of Syria's 15-year domination.
-At Slim's family home in Beirut's southern suburbs, where Hezbollah holds sway, family members sat in shock.
+SKeyes was founded after a car bomb killed journalist Samir Kassir in 2005, at a time when a series of assassinations hit Lebanon targeting critics of Syria's 15-year domination.
+At Slim's family home in Beirut's southern suburbs, where Hezbollah holds sway, relatives sat in shock.
 Some wept in silence.
-A relative said they found out about his death from a news alert while at a police station.
+One relative said they had found out about his death from a news alert while at a police station.

 "What a big loss.
 And they lost a noble enemy too ...
 It's rare for someone to argue with them and live among them with respect," his sister Rasha told reporters, without naming Hezbollah.
 She said he had not mentioned any threats.
 "Killing is the only language they are fluent in," she added.
 "I don't know how we will go on with our work ...
 It will be hard."